 All staff need to ensure that when pupils transfer between year groups, all information and record keeping is transferred.

 15. Monitoring

-The Principal (Michael McCulley) will annually review this policy.
-And submit to the Aim Board for approval.
+The Assistant Principal for QoE: Assessment, Reporting and QA will annually review this policy and submit to the Local Governing Board for approval.